RCH-1/REITs-Chain/README.md

-REITs Chain  public Chain based on RRC20 protocol
-The most powerful infrastructure for distributed applications.
-Welcome to the REITs Chain source code repository!
+The most powerful infrastructure for distributed applicati Welcome to the REITs Chain source code repository!
 The software enables enterprises to quickly build and deploy high performance and high security blockchain-based applications.
 Some breakthrough features of the REITs Chain include:
 1. Free Rate Limited Transactions